Cellular senescence: Signaling pathways

-There are several reported signaling pathways that lead to cellular senescence including the p53 and p16Ink4a pathways.
+There are several reported signaling pathways that lead to cellular senescence, including the p53 and p16Ink4a pathways.
 Both of these pathways are activated in response to cellular stressors and lead to cell cycle inhibition. p53 activates p21 which deactivates cyclin-dependent kinase 2(Cdk 2).
 Without Cdk 2, retinoblastoma protein (pRB) remains in its active, hypophosphorylated form and binds to the transcription factor E2F1, an important cell cycle regulator.
 This represses the transcriptional targets of E2F1, leading to cell cycle arrest after the G1 phase.

 p16Ink4a also activates pRB, but through inactivation of cyclin-dependent kinase 4 (Cdk 4) and cyclin-dependent kinase 6 (Cdk 6). p16Ink4a is responsible for the induction of premature, stress-induced senescence.
 This is not irreversible; silencing of p16Ink4a through promotor methylation or deletion of the p16Ink4a locus allows the cell to resume the cell cycle if senescence was initiated by p16Ink4a activation.

-Senescence-associated secretory phenotype (SASP) gene expression is induced by a number of transcription factors, including C/EBPβ, of which the most important is NF-κB.
+Senescence-associated secretory phenotype (SASP) gene expression is induced by several transcription factors, including C/EBPβ, of which the most important is NF-κB.
 Aberrant oncogenes, DNA damage, and oxidative stress induce mitogen-activated protein kinases, which are the upstream regulators of NF-κB.

+Inhibition of the mechanistic target of rapamycin (mTOR) suppresses cellular senescence, hence cellular senescence is inhibited by rapamycin.

 Characteristics of senescent cells

+Senescent cells are highly heterogeneous, which has caused most authorities in the field to believe that a universal marker of senescent cells will not be found, and that a multi-marker approach is required for the detection of senescent cells.
+For this reason, the Cellular Senescence Program Network was created to identify and characterize senescent cells in different body tissues.

 Senescent cells are especially common in skin and adipose tissue.
 Senescent cells are usually larger than non-senescent cells.
 Transformation of a dividing cell into a non-dividing senescent cell is a slow process that can take up to six weeks.

-Senescent cells affect tumor suppression, wound healing and possibly embryonic/placental development, and play a pathological role in age-related diseases.
+Senescent cells affect tumor suppression, wound healing, and possibly embryonic/placental development, and play a pathological role in age-related diseases.
 There are two primary tumor suppressor pathways known to mediate senescence: p14arf/p53 and INK4A/RB.
 More specifically p16INK4a-pRb tumor suppressor and p53 are known effectors of senescence.
 Most cancer cells have a mutated p53 and p16INK4a-pRb, which allows the cancer cells to escape a senescent fate.
-The p16 protein is a cyclin dependent kinase inhibitor (CDK) inhibitor and it activates Rb tumor suppressor. p16 binds to CDK 4/6 to inhibit the kinase activity and inhibit Rb tumor suppressor via phosphorylation.
+The p16 protein is a cyclin-dependent kinase (CDK) inhibitor, and it activates the Rb tumor suppressor. p16 binds to CDK 4/6 to inhibit the kinase activity and inhibit Rb tumor suppressor via phosphorylation.
 The Rb tumor suppressor has been shown to associate with E2F1 (a protein necessary for transcription) in its monophosphorylated form, which inhibits transcription of downstream target genes involved in the G1/S transition.
 As part of a feedback loop, increased phosphorylation of Rb increases p16 expression that inhibits Cdk4/6.
 Reduced Cdk4/6 kinase activity results in higher levels of the hypo-phosphorylated (monophosphorylated) form of Rb, which subsequently leads to reduced levels of p16 expression.